 Springs Preserves Botanical Gardens

-Springs Preserves is truly a beautiful botanical garden setting for a wedding in Las Vegas.
+Springs Preserves in Las Vegas is truly a beautiful botanical garden setting for a wedding in Las Vegas.
 It’s a great location to consider for a small intimate elopement in Las Vegas or for a larger wedding event.
 Many couples traveling to Las Vegas probably don’t know about this local Vegas jewel in the desert.
 If you are considering this Las Vegas outdoor wedding venue for your event here are some things to know about Springs Preserves.

 It showcases uniquely landscaped botanical demonstrations of desert trees, flowers and shrubs with beautiful trails that encompass 1.8 miles of picturesque landscape.

 There are many choices for having an affordable Las Vegas elopement ceremony.
 The elopement area may be reserved or we may choose it spontaneously on the day of the wedding.

 Springs Preserves also has other locations that may be reserved for a more upscale experience.
 Even saying that it may be customized to meet your needs with chairs, music, flower decorations and more.